-Transfer requirements vary by school, and spots are often highly competitive — schools seek students with strong academic and volunteer records.
-General requirements include a minimum 3.0 cumulative GPA at your previous institution, and prerequisite courses in introductory chemistry and biology.
-Most two- and four-year institutions also require proof of your previous school’s program accreditation.
-Check your school’s accreditation status directly on the Accreditation Commission for Education in Nursing website (ACEN).
+Transfer requirements vary by school.
+Spots are often very competitive.
+Schools seek students with strong academic and volunteer records.
+Most two- and four-year institutions also require proof of your previous school's program accreditation.
+Check your school's accreditation status on the Accreditation Commission for Education in Nursing website (ACEN).

 Types of Transfer Students

-Multiple reasons can lead a student to transfer institutions.
-Changes in your personal life, new job opportunities, and evolving career objectives can all impact your decision to change schools.
+Students may want to transfer for many reasons: changes in your personal life, new job opportunities, and evolving career objectives.
 The following list details some common transfer situations.
 If you are contemplating a change in schools, consider your personal situation in light of these scenarios.

-- Community College to Four-Year College Transfer: Many students embark on their post-secondary education at a community college to before transitioning to a four-year institution.
-With two years of community college under your belt, you can enter a four-year institution to complete your bachelor’s in as little as two additional years.
+Many students embark on their post-secondary education at a community college first.
+With two years of community college under your belt, you can enter a four-year institution to complete your bachelor's in as little as two more years.

-- Military Transfer: If you have completed some degree coursework while in the military, you may qualify to transfer directly into a two- or four-year institution.
-Credits earned can be applied to a civilian college or university to speed up completion of your degree (for more information, check out the military transfer guide of the American Council on Education website).
+If you have completed some degree coursework in the military, you may qualify to transfer directly into a two- or four-year institution.
+You can apply credits to a college or university to speed up completion of your degree.
+For more information, check out the military transfer guide of the American Council on Education website.

-- International Transfer: Relocate internationally does not mean that you have to sacrifice your educational progress.
+If you are relocating internationally, you do not have to sacrifice your past education.
 Transferring to an online program gives you the freedom and flexibility to live abroad and keep up with your classes.

-When moving to a new school, it is vital to investigate which college credits will transfer between institutions.
+When moving to a new school, it is vital to investigate which college credits will transfer.
 Not all schools accept coursework that you completed.
-For example, some schools may not accept courses completed on a different academic schedule (semester versus quarter systems.
+For example, some schools may not accept courses completed on a different academic schedule such as semester versus quarter systems.
 Others may reject credits if they have a different course title.
-An "experimental chemistry" course might not be the same as "fundamentals in chemistry”).
+An "experimental chemistry" course might not be the same as "fundamentals in chemistry."
 Credit acceptance is entirely at the discretion of the transfer institution.
-In general, transferring between public schools within the same state system will accept the most credits because the institutions are related.
+In general, public schools within the same state system will accept the most credits.
 The more different the institutions, the more questions may arise.
-Below are a series of common course transfer situations that may arise as you search for your new program.
+Below are a series of common situations that may arise as you search for your new program.

-- Course Equivalency: As more students transfer institutions each year, colleges and universities work hard to accept equivalent coursework from a student’s previous institution.
-With your transcript, your new institution compares the classes you completed with their own courses; for example, your introductory psychology class from a community college or university would likely count for a similar intro to psychology course at your new school.
-Even so, not all coursework will automatically transfer; a general education writing composition course, for example, may qualify only as a general elective.
+Colleges and universities work hard to accept equivalent coursework from a student’s previous institution.
+With your transcript, your new institution compares the classes you completed with their own courses.
+For example, your introductory psychology class from a community college or university would likely count for a similar intro to psychology course at your new school.
+Even so, not all coursework will automatically transfer.
+A general education writing composition course, for example, may qualify only as a general elective.

-- Course Level: The eligibility of transferable courses often depends on the course’s level.
-Some 100-200 level coursework and general education requirements are often acceptable; however, higher course numbers and specialized courses may be less applicable to your new institution.
-Junior and senior seminars, along with laboratories offered by your original institution, may not transfer to your new school and your final degree.
+The eligibility of transferable courses often depends on the course’s level.
+Some 100-200 level coursework and general education requirements are often acceptable.
+Yet, higher course numbers and specialized courses may be less applicable.
+Junior and senior seminars, along with laboratory work, may not transfer to your new school and your final degree.

-- Quarter vs. Semester Transfers: As you transition from one school to another, be aware of the term system of each school, even if you pursue a degree completely online.
+Be aware of the term system of each school, even if you pursue a degree completely online.
 Students commit to a single course for a different amount of time between the quarter system and the semester system.
 Schools on a semester calendar generally accept two quarter classes for every single semester requirement.
-Therefore, two chemistry courses completed on the quarter system usually count as one chemistry semester class.
+Thus, two chemistry courses completed on the quarter system usually count as one semester class.
 Check out this synopsis for more details.

 What if My Credits Don't Transfer Over?

 Unfortunately, not all coursework completed will follow you to your new institution.
-According to the U.S. Government Accountability Office, students transferring institutions between 2004-2009 lost an average of 43% of previous coursework credits.
+The U.S. Government Accountability Office reports that transfer students lost an average of 43% of previous coursework credits between 2004-2009.
 The vast majority of transfer students — those moving between public institutions — lost around 37%.
 By contrast, students transferring from private for-profit schools to public institutions lost an average of 94% of previous credits.
 These losses translate into wasted time and money.
-This is why students must to do their homework ahead of time to ensure that your previous accomplishments are recognized in your transfer institution.
+This is why you should do your research to ensure that transfer institutions recognize your previous work.

-Today, nursing programs that accept transfer students often have transfer advisers who can work with you to transfer credits.
-Increasingly, schools also provide online search engines to check previous coursework against school programs.
+Transfer advisers often can work with you to transfer credits.
+Schools also provide online search engines to check previous coursework against school programs.
 As mentioned earlier, some classes will transfer directly, while others will count as general electives.
-Overall, schools require course grades of a 3.0 or higher (though some schools will accept a “C” depending on whether the course is a major requirement or general elective).
+Overall, schools require course grades of a 3.0 or higher.
+Some schools will accept a "C" depending on whether the course is a major requirement or general elective.

 Transfer students can appeal transfer credit decisions in various ways.
 Typically, appeals require students to complete a form such as this one, or submit a formal written appeal.
-However, there is no guarantee that these appeals are successful, particularly with regard to nursing major requirements.
+However, there is no guarantee that these appeals are successful.
 Schools usually insist that transfer students complete all upper-level major requirements at their institution.
 Non-transferable courses must be retaken.

 In-State vs. Out-of-State Transfers

 Transferring institutions often comes at a cost.
-Moving from an in-state institution to out-of-state can be the most costly, in part because of out-of-state tuition costs are usually steeper, regardless of whether students are enrolled on campus or 100% online.
+Moving from an in-state institution to out-of-state can be the most costly.
+Out-of-state tuition costs are usually higher, whether students enroll on campus or 100% online.
 Transferring in-state is far less expensive.
-In fact, many four-year state institutions cultivate relationships with two- and four-year community colleges to encourage students to continue their education.
-Typically, these special partnerships ensure more transferable credits between institutions, saving you both time and money.
+Many four-year state institutions partner with community colleges so students can continue their education seamlessly.
+These partnerships ensure more transferable credits between institutions, saving both time and money.

-The following table compares the different average tuition prices for various types of institutions.
-Before making a final decision, check the tuition costs for online versus on-campus enrollment, and calculate the cost of re-taking non-transferable coursework.
-Make sure that the school you ultimately choose works for you and your budget!
+The following table compares different average tuition prices for various types of institutions.
+Before making a final decision, check the tuition costs for online versus on-campus enrollment.
+Calculate the cost of re-taking non-transferable coursework.
+Finally, make sure you choose what works for you and your budget!

 Benefits of Transferring From a Community College to a Four-Year School

-In the following table, you can see the difference in average costs between two-year and four-year institutions over the past two academic years.
+In the following chart, you can see the difference in average costs between two-year and four-year institutions over the past two academic years.
 Consider these numbers while exploring potential college programs.

 Other Factors to Consider When Transferring

-While beginning your education at a community college can provide many financial benefits, there are some drawbacks to transferring schools.
-While two-year programs can offer more assistance academically and economically, transfer students inevitably face more stress because they have to apply for college twice: once to attend community college, and again to transfer institutions.
-Transfers can also suffer from a lack of community; entering an institution at the junior level means that you have lost the freshman- and sophomore-year experience when many students form their campus communities.
-Even so, as transferring schools becomes more common, four-year institutions are providing more resources for new transfers as transferring becomes more popular.
+Beginning your education at a community college can provide many financial benefits.
+However, there are some drawbacks to transferring schools.
+While two-year programs can offer more help academically and financially, transfer students face more stress.
+Transfers have to apply for college twice: once to attend community college and again to transfer institutions.
+They can also suffer from a lack of community.
+Entering an institution at the junior level means you have lost the freshman- and sophomore-year experience.
+Even so, four-year institutions are providing more resources for new transfers as transferring becomes more popular.

-When looking for online schools, it is very important to check for an institution’s accreditation.
-Accreditation is like a stamp of approval on your diploma, attesting to the quality of your education to future institutions, employers, and colleagues.
-If your school is not accredited, your coursework may not be accepted at a transfer institution, and your education will not qualify you to take the RN exam.
-A lack of accreditation may also cost you government and private financial aid support.
+When looking for online schools, it is very important to check for an institution's accreditation.
+Accreditation is like a stamp of approval on your diploma.
+It attests to the quality of your education to future institutions and employers.
+If your school is not accredited, your coursework may not be accepted when transferring.
+Your education will also not qualify you to take the RN exam.
+A lack of accreditation may also cost you government and private financial aid.

-Two organizations accredit all nursing schools in the U.S.: the Accreditation Commission for Education in Nursing and the Commission on Collegiate Nursing Education.
-Additionally, the Council on Accreditation of Nurse Anesthesia Educational Programs specifically accredits programs in anesthesia, as the American College of Nurse-Midwives Division of Accreditation addresses midwife and doula programs.
-To find out if your potential institution is accredited, check out the websites of these programs, and the Council for Higher Education Accreditation’s national database of accredited institutions.
+Two organizations accredit all nursing schools in the United States: Accreditation Commission for Education in Nursing and the Commission on Collegiate Nursing Education.
+The Council on Accreditation of Nurse Anesthesia Educational Programs specifically accredits programs in anesthesia, and the American College of Nurse-Midwives Division of Accreditation evaluates midwife and doula programs.
+To find out if your institution is accredited, check out the websites of these programs or the Council for Higher Education Accreditation's national database.

 Scholarships for Transfer Students

-Scholarships abound in the field of nursing.
-Funding opportunities exist for new students entering DN, ASN, and ADN programs, as well as scholarships for RNs and transfer students interested in continuing their education with a bachelor’s degree.
-The following list details just a few of the scholarships available.
-As you apply for funding, be sure to also check out scholarship opportunities offered directly from your prospective college or university.
+Scholarships are plentiful in the field of nursing.
+Funding opportunities exist for new students entering diploma and associate programs.
+Scholarships for RNs who want to continue their education and for transfer students are also available.
+The following list details a few of the available scholarships.
+Be sure to check scholarship opportunities offered from your prospective college or university.

-Offered by the Cherokee Uniforms corporation, a major producer of nurse uniforms, this application is open for any nursing student at any phase of their education.
-Applications require a 300-word essay that responds to a prompt that changes each year.
+The Cherokee Uniforms corporation, a major producer of nurse uniforms, offers this scholarship to all nursing students no matter the degree level.
+Applications require a 300-word essay that responds to a given prompt.

 Amount: $1,000 for undergraduates; $2,000 for graduate students